Libo1998/Hydrogen-atom/README.md

 # Hydrogen-atom

-Numerical and analytical solution of the Schr{\"o}dinger equation for the hydrogen atom.
+Numerical and analytical solution of the Schrödinger equation for the hydrogen atom.

-It is used MATLAB for numerical solution of differential equation (Runge-Kutta and Numerov algorithm).
-It is used Processing for numerical and graphical simulation of the chaotic system.
+MATLAB is used for numerical solution of differential equation (Runge-Kutta and Numerov algorithm) and for the graphs.

 The report, written in Latex, is avaiable in Italian-version.